Qalipu First Nation

 The Qalipu First Nation (phon: /xa.li.bu/, [xalibu]; Mi'kmaq for 'caribou') is a Mi'kmaq band government based on the eastern Canadian island of Newfoundland.
 The landless band was created by order-in-council in 2011, pursuant to the Agreement for the Recognition of the Qalipu Mi'kmaq Band.
 Following their approval as a First Nation, around 100,000 people applied for membership, while a total of 23,000 were, ultimately, approved.
+This is more than the entire Mi'kmaq population of all thirteen bands within Nova Scotia combined; approximately 19,000 living both on and off reserve.

 In 2018, the Qalipu First Nation was accepted as a member of the Canadian Assembly of First Nations.

 History prior to recognition

 Pre-contact

 Prior to the time of European contact, the Mi'kmaq people inhabited Miꞌkmaꞌki, their vast territories which encompassed much of modern-day Nova Scotia and Prince Edward Island, as well as portions of northeastern New Brunswick and Quebec's Gaspé Peninsula.

-By the 17th century, the Mi'kmaq would often visit the island they called Taqamkuk (present-day Newfoundland) by crossing the Cabot Strait in shallops that they adopted from European fur traders.
+By the 17th century, the Mi'kmaq would often visit the island they called Ktaqamkuk (present-day Newfoundland) by crossing the Cabot Strait in shallops that they adopted from European fur traders.
 They visited the island and hunted along its south coast, going as far east as Placentia Bay, before returning to Unamaki.
-Gradually, Taqamkuk became one of their "domain of islands".
+Gradually, Ktaqamkuk became one of their "domain of islands".
 Some Mi'kmaq individuals have stated that, in addition to those traveling to the island to hunt, a group of their people had already lived on the island for hundreds of years.
 The island's historical populace, the Beothuk, are thought to have died out in the early 1800s.
 Shanawdithit was the last full-blooded, known living member of the Beothuk people; she eventually died with no known living descendants.